jltng/jltng/README.md

 I am Julie, a third-year Computer Science student at the University of Toronto.

-This is where I break more stuff than build :p
+This is where I break more stuff than build

-When I'm not doing the above, I enjoy paddling, cross country skiing (when there's enough snow), and reading.
+When I'm not doing the above, I enjoy paddling, cross country skiing, and reading.

 <!--